Updated March 31, 2026

 It is typically built around professional liability protection for alleged professional errors, omissions, and client claims tied to tax return preparation.
 In Alabama, many tax preparers also look at cyber liability for data breach and phishing exposure, plus general liability for office-related third-party claims.

 Cost varies by services offered, revenue, number of employees, location, and whether you add cyber or bundled coverage.
-In Alabama, the average premium range in the data provided is $88 to $363 per month, but your quote can vary based on your practice profile.
+In Alabama, quotes often vary based on your practice profile and the coverage mix you choose.

-The state data provided does not list a special license-specific insurance mandate for tax preparers, but Alabama does require workers' compensation for businesses with 5 or more employees, and many commercial leases require proof of general liability coverage.
+There is no special license-specific insurance mandate listed here for tax preparers, but Alabama does require workers' compensation for businesses with 5 or more employees, and many commercial leases require proof of general liability coverage.

 Yes, professional liability policies are commonly used for legal defense and settlement costs tied to covered claims, but terms vary by policy.
 You should review the policy wording for exclusions, limits, and whether cyber or privacy-related events are handled separately.